pivotal-cf/docs-pks/checklist.hbs.md

   <p class="note"><strong>Note</strong>: Workloads in your Kubernetes cluster are unavailable while
   the NSX Edge nodes run the upgrade unless you configure NSX Edge for high availability.
 For more information, see the <a href="./nsxt-prepare-env.html#nsx-edge-ha">Configure NSX Edge for High Availability (HA)</a>
-section of <em>Preparing NSX Before Deploying Tanzu Kubernetes Grid Integrated Edition</em>.</p>
+section of <em>Preparing NSX Before Deploying {{  vars.product }}</em>.</p>

 ###<a id='review-non-nsxt'></a> Verify Your Antrea Environment Configuration

-If you are upgrading Tanzu Kubernetes Grid Integrated Edition in an environment using Antrea networking, perform the following steps:
+If you are upgrading {{  vars.product }} in an environment using Antrea networking, perform the following steps:

 1. Verify the 6081 UDP port is open on all worker node VMs.
 1. Verify the 8091 TCP port is open on all control plane node VMs.
 1. Verify your environment configuration meets the Antrea networking requirements.
 For more information, see [Network Requirements](https://github.com/antrea-io/antrea/blob/main/docs/network-requirements.md#network-requirements) in the Antrea GitHub repository.

 <p class="note"><strong>Note</strong>: Port 6081 must be open on all of the worker node VMs and
   port 8091 must be open on all control plane node VMs in the clusters you create in an Antrea networking environment.</p>

 ##<a id='clean-up'></a> Clean Up or Fix Failed Kubernetes Clusters